Gilbert Arenas: Firearms incident

-On December 24, 2009, it was reported that Arenas had admitted to storing unloaded firearms in his locker at Capital One Arena and had surrendered them to team security.
+On December 24, 2009, it was reported that Arenas had admitted to storing unloaded firearms in his locker at the Verizon Center and had surrendered them to team security.
 In doing so, Arenas not only violated NBA rules against bringing firearms into an arena, but also violated D.C. ordinances as well.
 On January 1, 2010, it was also reported that Arenas and teammate Javaris Crittenton had drawn guns on each other in the Wizards' locker room during a Christmas Eve argument regarding gambling debts.
 The D.C.
 Metropolitan Police and the U.S. Attorney's office began investigating, and on January 14, 2010, Arenas was charged with carrying a pistol without a license, a violation of Washington, D.C.'s gun-control laws.
 Arenas pleaded guilty on January 15 to the felony of carrying an unlicensed pistol outside a home or business.

 On January 6, 2010, Arenas' 28th birthday, the NBA suspended him indefinitely without pay until its investigation was complete.
 By nearly all accounts, the league felt compelled to act when Arenas' teammates surrounded him during pregame introductions prior to a game with the Philadelphia 76ers, and he pretended to shoot them with guns made from his fingers.
 NBA Commissioner David Stern said in a statement that Arenas' behavior after the investigation started "has led me to conclude that he is not currently fit to take the court in an NBA game."
 He also said that Arenas was likely facing a lengthy suspension.
 The Wizards issued a statement of their own condemning the players' pregame stunt as "unacceptable".
 On January 27, 2010, Arenas and Crittenton were suspended for the rest of the season, after meeting with Stern.
 On February 2, 2010, Arenas wrote an open editorial in The Washington Post, in which he apologized for his actions, particularly for failing to be a better role model to young fans and for "making light of a serious situation."
 On March 26, 2010, Arenas was convicted for his crimes and was sentenced to two years' probation and 30 days in a halfway house.
 Arenas started his sentence in the halfway house on April 9.
 He was released on May 7.
-The punishment for Arenas was significantly stiffer than for Crittenton, who received a year of unsupervised probation, or Delonte West, who had been driving around in a three-wheeled motorcycle in Prince George's County with several loaded guns including a shotgun in a violin case.
-For his crime, West received eight months of home detention, two months of unsupervised probation, and forty hours of community service.
+The punishment for Arenas was significantly stiffer than for Crittenton, who received a year of unsupervised probation.